qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 to the coverage features.
 To enable atlas generation for a specific map item, you need to check
 |checkbox|:guilabel:`Controlled by Atlas` under the item properties of the map item.
 Once checked, you can set:

-* An input box :guilabel:`Margin around feature` that allows you to select the amount of space added around each geometry within the allocated map.
+* A radiobutton |radiobuttonon| :guilabel:`Margin around feature` that allows you to select the amount of space added around each geometry within the allocated map.
 Its value is meaningful only when using the auto-scaling mode.
+* A |radiobuttonoff| :guilabel:`Predefined scale` (best fit).
+It will use the best fitting option from the list of predefined scales in your project properties settings (see :guilabel:`Project --> Project Properties --> General --> Project Scales` to configure these predefined scales).
-* A |checkbox| :guilabel:`Fixed scale` that allows you to toggle between auto-scale and fixed-scale mode.
+* A |radiobuttonoff| :guilabel:`Fixed scale` that allows you to toggle between auto-scale and fixed-scale mode.
 In fixed-scale mode, the map will only be translated for each geometry to be centered.
 In auto-scale mode, the map's extents are computed in such a way that each geometry will appear in its entirety.